Sion1225/RoBERTa_based_VAD_Recognition_Model/README.md

 European Chapter of the Association for Computational Linguistics: Volume 2, Short Papers, pages 578–585, Valencia, Spain, April 2017.
 Association for Computational Linguistics.

+Sven Buechel and Udo Hahn.
+Readers vs. writers vs. texts: Coping with different perspectives of text understanding in emotion annotation.
+In Proceedings of the 11th Linguistic Annotation Workshop, pages 1–12, Valencia, Spain, April 2017.
+Association for Computational Linguistics.

 Jacob Devlin, Ming-Wei Chang, Kenton Lee, and Kristina Toutanova.
 Bert: Pre-training of deep bidirectional transformers for language understanding, 2019.